-For warmth and softness at a reasonable price, our Best Reviewed Pinzon Signature 190-Gram Velvet Flannel Sheet Set (Est. $65-$75) is a good bet, reviewers say.
+For warmth and softness at a reasonable price, the Pinzon Heavyweight Cotton Flannel Sheet Set (Est. $65 to $75) is a good bet, reviewers say.
 The double-napped, combed cotton sheets are substantial enough to keep the chill away without adding bulky layers, according to experts, and owners find them comfortable and attractive.
 Most find that the sheets resist wrinkling, pilling, fading and shrinking after multiple washings.
-However, a few users say the sheets don't fit on their mattresses like they should, and many call the pillowcases too small.
-Others complain that the sheets shed too much.
-They're sold exclusively at Amazon.com.
+However, a few users say the sheets shed too much in the wash.

-JCPenney's JCP Home Micro Flannel Sheet Set (Est. $55-$145) is a winner for softness and warmth, according to reviewers.
+JCPenney's Micro Flannel Sheet Set (Est. $60 to $100) is a winner for softness and warmth, according to reviewers.
 The polyester sheets resist wrinkling, pilling and fading, and the deep-pocket fitted sheet can accommodate thicker mattresses.
 However, some users say the polyester simply doesn't breathe like cotton, making sleeping on the sheets a sweaty situation when it warms up even a bit.
 However, most say that they’re very soft and they like that they’re warm when you crawl in bed so you don’t have to take time warming up before you can fall asleep.

 The JCPenney flannel sheets come in both muted and bright colors, like orange, red, and teal.
 Each sizes has different pocket depths; 14 inches for twin and twin XL, 16 inches for full, and 18 inches for queen and king sized mattresses.
 These sheets are sold as a set and include a flat sheet, fitted sheet and one or two pillowcases, depending upon the size.